Concerns mount over Mexico's judicial reform proposal

 These changes have sparked widespread concern among both national and international organisations.
 The Mexican Bar Association, the Stanford Rule of Law Impact Lab, the Rule of Law Programme of the Inter-American Dialogue, the General Council of Mexican Lawyers, the International Association of Lawyers (Union International d'Avocats or UIA), the New York Bar Association, and the Cyrus Vance Center for International Justice have all raised alarms about the potential negative impact on judicial independence.

-The International Bar Association (IBA) supports reforms that improve the judiciary's operational efficiency, access to justice, and independence.
+In addition to these concerns, experts warn that the reforms could exacerbate existing vulnerabilities in Mexico’s judicial system, which has long struggled with inefficiencies, corruption, and backlogs.
+Many fear that electing judges by popular vote may prioritize political considerations over qualifications, weakening the judiciary's effectiveness.
+The International Bar Association (IBA) has advocated for reforms that boost the judiciary's operational efficiency, access to justice, and independence.
 According to the IBA's Rule of Law Resolution, the independence of the judicial branch is crucial for upholding the rule of law, protecting fundamental rights, and maintaining a functioning democracy.
 The IBA emphasises that any reform should not undermine these principles.

 The proposed reforms threaten the essential mission of an independent judiciary, which is enshrined in the Mexican Constitution and recognised as a fundamental right in international human rights treaties such as the Universal Declaration of Human Rights and the American Convention on Human Rights.
 Mexico's Constitution upholds the supremacy of international human rights laws, reinforcing the protection of rights in accordance with global standards.